nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 - Define the attributes for the Platform on this screen and click on the 'Create' button.
 - 'Manufacturer' and 'NAPALM arguments' are optional.

+!!! note
-> The Slug value will be auto-populated based on the Platform Name, but you can overwrite that auto-populated value.
+    The Slug value will be auto-populated based on the Platform Name, but you can overwrite that auto-populated value.
 For the platform to work correctly with this plugin, in many cases you will need to set a specific Slug value for it to work properly.

 #### Cisco NXOS Platform